exaco/laravel-octane-dockerfile/README.md

 ## Configuration

-There are something that you maybe want to configure:
+There is something that you maybe want to configure:

 - Swoole HTTP server config in `supervisord.app.conf`
 - OPcache and JIT configurations in `opcache.ini`